Austin4705/AutomatedTransferStation/readme.md

     -Get the program controlling the transfer station -Get image container
     -Get the flake hunting algorithm working

+    -Get position to auto initilize
+    -Kill all tasks program
 ## Done:
     -Parse the json on the server side, start up a extraneous thread that runs the transfer program and then closes
     - Fix bug with commands and such not sending properly from the queue (seems to be working?)